ndiego/block-visibility/readme.txt

 * The Screen Size CSS classes are now added via PHP allowing the control to be used in dynamic blocks.

+**Fixed**

+* Fixed bug where Screen Size inline styles would be printed multiple times.

 = 2.4.0 - 2022-04-10 =

 **Added**